 Mastercard Foundation Scholars Program

-Carnegie Mellon University is partnered with Mastercard Foundation Scholars Program, which has committed $10.8 million to benefit 125 academically talented but economically disadvantaged students from Sub-Saharan Africa.
-Carnegie Mellon University is part of a global network of 23 Scholars Program partners, comprised of educational institutions committed to developing Africa’s young leaders.
+Carnegie Mellon University's partnership with Mastercard Foundation Scholars Program, will benefit 425 academically talented but economically disadvantaged students from Sub-Saharan Africa.
+Carnegie Mellon University is part of a global network of 33 Scholars Program partners, comprised of educational institutions committed to developing Africa’s young leaders.
 Scholars will go on to lead changes in their communities and contribute to meaningful transformation across the continent.

 Become an MCF Scholar

-Scholars come from economically disadvantaged communities who have demonstrated the following attributes:
+Scholars come from economically disadvantaged communities and have demonstrated the following attributes: